KTRosenberg/Hash_Table_C/ReadMe.md

-Work-in-progress hash-table with separate chaining
+Work-in-progress hash-table with separate chaining and table resizing

 to-add/implement: function to resize the hash table and transfer its current entries to a larger array, function to free, others.